 In the meantime here’s a screen-shot of it in action using Consolas.

-I did however check out the latest trunk of SharpDevelop this weekend and was quite impressed with both the product and the source code.
+I did however check out the latest trunk of SharpDevelop this weekend and was impressed with both the product and the source code.
 There was a bit of flickering with the solution explorer and the icons seem to be a bit of a steal-and-mash but otherwise looks first class.

 [)amien